Ammar Abo Bakr: Creative works

-He also worked on the production design for hip hop artist Marwan Pablo "Ghaba" in 2021.
+His work is also present in Egypt’s contemporary music scene, for which he has created artworks and production design for music videos, including the comeback video of hip hop artist Marwan Pablo "Ghaba" in 2021, and a Belgian-Egyptian collaborative piece featuring Egyptian Mahraganat musician Sadat el-Alamy in 2022, directed by Pauline Beugnies.

-Illustrations
+Abo Bakr believes that the art in Luxor and Cairo should remain out of galleries because that limits who sees it and because art is constantly changing.

+Publications

-Change of Perspective: A Reflection on Archaeological Work in Egypt: the Local Excavators of the Asyut Project.
+(ill.
+Ammar Abo Bakr), Change of Perspective: A Reflection on Archaeological Work in Egypt: the Local Excavators of the Asyut Project.
 [Perspektivenwechsel: Eine Reflexion archäologischen Arbeitens in Ägypten.
 Die lokalen Grabungsarbeiter des Asyut Project].
 Tina Beck, The Asyut Project 8, Harrassowitz Verlag, 2016.